Tupsamundarsachin/Amazon-Quicksite-Projects/README.md

 1) Sign in to your Amazon QuickSight account.

+2) use the link

-2) Navigate to the project folder and import the provided Amazon QuickSight templates or datasets to create dashboards and analyses.
+4) Navigate to the project folder and import the provided Amazon QuickSight templates or datasets to create dashboards and analyses.

 # Usage
 Interacting with the Dashboards: